 Infectious Flexor Tenosynovitis

-The usual cause is a penetration and bacterial inoculation of the sheath.
+The usual cause of infectious flexor tenosynovitis is a penetration and bacterial inoculation of the sheath.

 Infectious flexor tenosynovitis causes Kanavel signs: